LG: Corporate affairs

-Business

 LG Corporation is a holding company that operates worldwide through more than 30 companies in the electronics, chemical, and telecom fields.
+It is headquarters in the LG Twin Towers building in Yeouido-dong, Yeongdeungpo District, Seoul.
 Its electronics subsidiaries manufacture and sell products ranging from electronic and digital home appliances to televisions and mobile telephones, from thin-film-transistor liquid-crystal displays to security devices and semiconductors.
 In the chemical industry, subsidiaries manufacture and sell products including cosmetics, industrial textiles, rechargeable batteries and toner products, polycarbonates, medicines, and surface decorative materials.
 Its telecom products include long-distance and international phone services, mobile and broadband telecommunications services, as well as consulting and telemarketing services.
 LG also operates the Coca-Cola Korea Bottling Company, manages real estate, offers management consulting, and operates professional sports clubs.

 LG AI Research was launched in December 2021.
 In 2021, the company announced its first version of EXAONE.
 In 2023, the company stated that the language model reduced costs by 78% by making inference faster and using memory more efficiently and multimodal model used more memory to improve content quality while significantly increasing inference speed, leading to a 66% cost reduction.